Stay in Ketosis with Lo-Dough

 Keto Recipe 1.
 Slimming Friendly Pizza

-Slimmers on keto - this is your dream pizza.
-Lo-Dough is basically a ridiculously low-carb bread which transforms as a pizza base.
+Those trying to keep the calories low on keto - this is your dream pizza.
+Lo-Dough is your answer to an easy and ridiculously low carb pizza base.
 A pizza base for 2.2g carbs - possibly never been done before without using vegetables as part of the base!

 The entire 9 inch pizza has only 6g carbs - who said pizza is off the menu on keto?